03.12.2018

 Five top tips and best practice advice for creating user-friendly URLs

 • Use simple and catchy URLs at the launch of your website.
-Short URLs will help you to avoid having to make corrections (301 redirects) to them afterward and make them more memorable.
+Short URLs will help you to avoid having to make corrections (301 redirects) to them afterwards and make them more memorable.

 • Include explanatory keywords in your URLs that provide users and search engines with additional information about your web pages and avoid generic page names such as “page1.html”.